jekyll/jekyll/docs/reviewing-a-pull-request.md

 You may close a pull request if more than 30 days pass without a response from the author.

+## Look for Tests

+If this is a code change, are there tests for the updated or added behaviour?
+Shipping a version with bugs is inevitable, but ensuring changes are tested helps keep bugs and regressions to a minimum.

 ## CI Must Pass

 It is fine to ask a contributor to investigate failures on Travis and patch them up before you begin your review.
 It is helpful to leave a message for the contributor indicating that the tests have failed and that no review will occur before the tests pass.
 If they ask for help, take a look and assist if you can.